openlayer-ai/templates/python/llms/rag-qa/README.md

 ## How it works

-Decorating the methods we're interested in tracing with `@trace` from [Openlayer's Python SDK](https://reference.openlayer.com/reference/index.html) allows us to keep track of their inputs, outputs, metadata, and more.
-Furthermore, wrapping the OpenAI client with `OpenAIMonitor` from [Openlayer's Python SDK](https://reference.openlayer.com/reference/index.html) enables tracing for every chat completion call.
+Decorating the methods we're interested in tracing with `@trace` from [Openlayer's Python SDK](https://www.openlayer.com/docs/api-reference/sdk/libraries/python) allows us to keep track of their inputs, outputs, metadata, and more.
+Furthermore, wrapping the OpenAI client with the `trace_openai` function from [Openlayer's Python SDK](https://www.openlayer.com/docs/api-reference/sdk/libraries/python) enables tracing for every chat completion call.
 All of this is done in [`app/model/rag_pipeline.py`](/python/llms/rag-qa/app/model/rag_pipeline.py), where our RAG pipeline is defined.

 ### Monitoring

 All production requests that go through the decorated code are automatically streamed to the Openlayer platform, where our tests and alerts are defined.
-You just need to add your Openlayer API key and project name as environment variables.
+You just need to add your Openlayer API key and inference pipeline id as environment variables.

 ### Development